Cambridge School of Culinary Arts

-Cambridge School of Culinary Arts (CSCA) is a professional school located in Cambridge, Massachusetts.
+Cambridge School of Culinary Arts (CSCA) is a professional school located in Cambridge, Massachusetts, United States.
 It offers several certificate and professional programs, including a culinary studies and pastry specialization.
-It also offers a variety of open-enrollment, one-day classes available to the general public.
+It also offers a variety of open-enrollment, one-day classes to the general public.

 History

 Cambridge School of Culinary Arts was founded in 1974 by Roberta L. Dowling, CCP with classes in classical European cookery from her home.
 With the expansion of the program, Dowling moved the program to its current location at 2020 Massachusetts Avenue in Cambridge, Massachusetts.
 The program grew to over 400 students by the 1980s when Dowling decided to apply for accreditation for the school.
 The school was accredited in 1981 by the Commonwealth of Massachusetts, Department of Education and then by NATTS (National Association of Trade and Technical Schools) in 1989.

 Programs offered

 The Cambridge School of Culinary Arts offers a diverse set of programs, including the following.